matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 <!--Outlets-->

+All objects must have a name.
+Objects from the Instrument Maker library start with the letters im.

+For people that have worked with other (text-based) programming languages, it might be useful to picture an object and its arguments like this:

+name(argument, argument)

+or, more concretely:

+sensor(1, 12)
+scale(C, major)

+Unlike contemporary languages like Swift, the names of arguments are not written down, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference.

 Information flows one way in Pure Data: downwards.
 Inlets can only be connected to outlets -- an inlet can not be connected to another inlet.

-All objects must have a name.
-Objects from the Instrument Maker library start with the letters im.

 Not all objects have the same numbers of inlets or outlets.
 Furthermore, some might only have an inlet or an outlet.
 For example, the im.speaker object only has an inlet, because the output takes place in the physical world.